loriortiz/cover-11ty/content/Articles/lou-reed-int/index.md

   _You spoke of deconstructing the Lou Reed image.
 I'm also interested in what you were perhaps aiming to deconstruct before that time.
 It seems. that from decade to decade there was an interest in counterpoising your historical moment.
 Your writing seemed to contrast, say in the '60s, a giddy utopianism with a much more uncompromising realism._

   Oh, purely the results of living in New York.
 I mean, most people living in New York and seeing what we see here, we're a little resistant to those other kinds of things, for the simple reason that all you have to do is walk outside and it becomes obvious that this is not a very practical or sophisticated approach to what's going on.
   Up to and including what's going on this minute.
 Think of the Whitman and Florio election in New Jersey: Like, did they really pay off black ministers?
 It's never really been answered.
 Should there be another election?
 Isn't it true that in fact both parties do that all the time anyway?
 And is that why they're not looking into it?
-Does anyone really believe Rollins when he says he said that just to irritate Carville?
+Does anyone really believe Rollins when he says he said that just to irritate [James] Carville?

   _If it was a lie, it was the most elaborately constructed and rapidly extemporized one I’ve ever heard._